An Annotation-based Approach for Finding Bugs in Neural Network Programs: Experimental Evaluation

 Identifying valid test inputs, and distinguishing between spurious and authentic bugs, is crucial to ensure \emph{construct validity} (i.e., the experimental measures are adequate).
 Unfortunately, a reliable and complete ground truth is not available: the documentation of NN programs is often incomplete (when it exists), so we had to manually discover the intended behavior of NN programs from examples, manual code analysis, and background knowledge.
 Our reference--- Islam et al.~\cite{Islam:2019}'s survey--- was also compiled by purely manual analysis; therefore, it does not aim at completeness, and includes bugs that are not reproducible (see \autoref{sec:experimental_setup}).
 These limitations imply that we cannot make claims of completeness (``we found all bugs''); nevertheless, we still have a good confidence in the correctness of our results (``we found real bugs''): since we focused on bugs detected by crashing oracles, most bugs we found with \annotest are clear violations of the program's requirements.

 Since \annotest uses manually-written annotations, quantifying the annotation effort is needed for \emph{internal validity} (i.e., the experimental results are suitable to support the findings).
 We mostly reported simple measures (number of annotations, number of functions that require annotations, etc.) which are unambiguous.
 In contrast, we do not make any strong claims about the time and relative effort needed by programmers to annotate: these heavily depend on a programmer's knowledge of the NN program and of the domain; precisely assessing them would require controlled experiments and user studies, which are outside this paper's scope.
+However, we remark that expressing \an annotations requires a knowledge of the program under test of the same kind that is needed to write effective unit tests.

-Picking experimental subjects from Islam et al.~\cite{Islam:2019}'s extensive survey helps \emph{external validity} (i.e., the findings generalize).
+Picking experimental subjects from Islam et al.~\cite{Islam:2019}'s extensive survey of real-world NN bugs helps \emph{external validity} (i.e., the findings generalize).
 As we discussed in \autoref{sec:experimental_subjects}, we excluded some projects for practical reasons (e.g., no longer available or incomplete) and we focused on those using the Keras NN framework.
 While this focus does not seem especially restrictive (the majority of projects in the survey uses Keras, and we also analyzed projects using other frameworks), applying \annotest to very different kinds of NN programs may require different kinds of annotations or other changes in the approach.
-The \an annotation language is extensible by writing custom generators (\autoref{sec:annotations-generators}), which can further help generalizability.
+The \an annotation language is extensible with generators (\autoref{sec:annotations-generators}), which can further help generalizability.
+Furthermore, in addition to Islam et al.~\cite{Islam:2019}'s subjects, we also extensively analyzed the \emph{latest} versions of projects ADV and GANS (\autoref{sec:rq1-answer}), so that our evaluation did not only include projects with known bugs.